zfit/zfit/docs/getting_started/intro/minimize.rst

     >>> print("mu={}".format(params[mu]['value']))
     mu=0.012464509810750313

-More on the result and how to get an estimate of the uncertainty is described in the :ref:`nexi section <result-section>`
+More on the result and how to get an estimate of the uncertainty is described in the :ref:`nexi section <result-section>`.

 Creating your own minimizer